 Candidates for the lasik procedure

-If you fit these criteria you can make an appointment to see our specialists for a free surgery consultation.
+If you fit these criteria you can make an appointment to see our specialists for a surgery consultation.

 You must be at least 18 years of age.